mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

   python transit.py anova <combined wig file> <annotation .prot_table> <samples_metadata file> <output file> [Optional Arguments]
         Optional Arguments:
         -n <string>         :=  Normalization method.
-Default: -n TTR --ignore-conditions <cond1,cond2> :=  Comma seperated list of conditions to ignore, for the analysis.
+Default: -n TTR --ignore-conditions <cond1,cond2> :=  Comma separated list of conditions to ignore, for the analysis.
 Default --ignore-conditions Unknown
-        --include-conditions <cond1,cond2> :=  Comma seperated list of conditions to include, for the analysis.
+        --include-conditions <cond1,cond2> :=  Comma separated list of conditions to include, for the analysis.
 Conditions not in this list, will be ignored.
         -iN <float>     :=  Ignore TAs occuring within given percentage of the N terminus.
 Default: -iN 0.0 -iC <float>     :=  Ignore TAs occuring within given percentage of the C terminus.
 Default: -iC 0.0